 - Special considerations: glass back and fronted and tends to be rather slippy to hold

-The S7 is a premium ‘Superphone’ and among the most expensive phone available to purchase, however there are numerous two year contracts available at £30+ a month with no upfront cost that include a S7 in the package, which places it within a reachable price for a lot of people.
+The S7 is a premium ‘Superphone’ and among the most expensive phone available to purchase, however, there are numerous two-year contracts available at £30+ a month with no upfront cost that include an S7 in the package, which places it within a reachable price for a lot of people.

 Product dimensions: 14.2 x 6.9 x .7 cm

 Item Weight: 152 grams

 Colour: Black, white and gold with aluminium banding